NCAR/MPAS-Workflow/README.md

 GitHub issues, and then submit pull requests.

-`generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications
+`generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications, partially derived from `config/naming.csh`

 `config/environment.csh`: run-time environment used across compiled executables and python scripts

 `config/externalanalyses.csh`: controls how external DA system analysis files are produced, including online vs. offline.
 External analyses are used for verification and for optionally initializing a cold-start forecast at the first cylce of an experiment.

-`config/modeldata.csh` (to be deprecated): static model-space data files, including surface variable update files (sst and xice), and common static.nc files to be used across all cycles.

 `config/firstbackground.csh`: controls how the first DA cycle background state is supplied, including online vs. offline and deterministic vs. ensemble